-Note: Users with HID SEOS-enabled Nymi Bands can only perform self-service re-enrollment with their own Nymi Band.
-To reuse an already enrolled SEOS-enabled Nymi Band, a CWP Administrator must disassociate the Nymi Band from the original user before another user can enroll the Nymi Band.
+Note: Users with HID SEOS-enabled Nymi Bands can only perform self-service re-enrollment and self-service re-registration with their own Nymi Band.
+To reuse an already enrolled SEOS-enabled Nymi Band, a CWP Administrator must disassociate the Nymi Band from the original user before another user can enroll or register the Nymi Band.